-During sleep your brain cycles through five different stages 1, 2, 3, 4 and REM (rapid eye movement) sleep.
-A complete sleep cycle can take on average 90 to 110 minutes.
+During sleep your brain cycles through five different stages: 1, 2, 3, 4 and REM (rapid eye movement) sleep.
+A complete sleep cycle can take 90 to 110 minutes on average.
 You start with stage one, then make your way to REM and then you start the cycle from stage one again.

 Moving on to the next stage, it is important that your neck and shoulders are relaxed and appropriately supported.
 If your neck is elevated, it could increase the chances of experiencing a disrupted sleep.

 During the second stage, your body is still completely relaxed and your eye movements stop while your brain waves become significantly slower with occasional bursts of waves.
 It is still very easy to be woken during this period, most people who take short naps would only reach this far in the cycle.

 When you enter stage 3, your brain has extremely slow waves called delta waves which are interspersed with smaller, faster waves.

 In stage 4, the brain produces delta waves almost exclusively.
 Stages 3 and 4 are commonly referred to as deep sleep or delta sleep, and it is very difficult to wake someone from them.
 In deep sleep, there is no eye movement or muscle activity.
 This is when some children experience bedwetting, sleepwalking or night terrors.

 Random Fact: In 2008 the sleep profession in the US eliminated the use of stage 4.
 Stages 3 and 4 are now considered stage 3.